 Heath Lane, Busbridge, Godalming, Surrey, England, GU7 1UN

 By appointment only.
 Groups of up to twenty people may visit the garden by writing to Lady Clark.
 Not open under the NGS.

 Garden entrance fee is £5 per person

-about 5 years by Tony O'Brien 5 / 5A wonderful piece of history!
+over 5 years by Tony O'Brien 5 / 5A wonderful piece of history!
 The garden is large and rambling with some superb features such as the azalea displays.
 Everywhere you walk you come across something interesting.
 Well done to the current owners for attempting a very manpower-hungry restoration.
 Despite heavy rain I really enjoyed my visit.

 over 6 years by Val Thomas 5 / 5I was lucky enough to visit Munstead Wood when the Azaleas were in full bloom, the sight and fragrance was beautiful, the whole garden is lovely, and is kept just as I imagine it would have been when Gertrude Jekyll was living there.
 It is well worth a visit.

 The reviews and ratings originate in all cases from third parties.
 Gardenvisit is in no case responsible for the correctness or accuracy of the reviews.
 Reviews and similar information are not an expression of Gardenvisit's opinions.